Skip to main content Skip to main navigation Skip to footer content

 Division of Continuing and Global Education

-The ECE 24-Unit TK Certificate Program offers intensive preparation for teachers who have, or are obtaining a Multiple Subject Teaching Credential and want to enhance their ECE qualifications for teaching in TK or K classrooms.
+The 24 unit TK-ECE Certificate offers intensive preparation for teachers who have, or are obtaining a Multiple Subject Teaching Credential and want to enhance their ECE qualifications for teaching in TK or K classrooms.

 Course Fees